-On now until August 12, the Phi Centre‘s new exhibition Particles of Existence combines new media and virtual reality to show the universe on a non-human scale.
-The art venue also regularly hosts concerts, film screenings and other events.
-The art takes on so many forms, there’s always something new to discover.
+The Phi Centre is home to exciting innovation that blends art and technology, presenting multidisciplinary and immersive exhibitions that are like nothing you’ve seen before.
+Step into a VR film or feel the vibrations of the universe at Echo: The Sound of Space.
+The art venue also regularly hosts concerts, film screenings and other events, there’s always something new to discover.
 You can even dance the night away, express yourself, and have your imagination expanded all at the same time.

 Take in some of the most innovative contemporary art from around the world at DHC/ART.
 Up front, here’s one big perk: they always keep their exhibitions completely free.
-Starting on April 20 the gallery will be open for Bharti Kher’s Points de départ, points qui lient.
-In using the bindi throughout her work, she explores questions of femininity, culture and its appropriation, as well as many other pressing contemporary issues.
+Starting on Until March 3, 2019 the gallery will be open for Jasmina Cibic’s Everything That You Desire and Nothing That You Fear exhibition.
+She transforms the gallery space completely, using multimedia techniques to create an immersive experience of her work which explores national culture in the context of the World Expos of the 20th century.
 See her art for yourself – it will open your eyes.

 What is a visit to Old Montreal, a city full of religious history, without stopping by one of its majestic churches?
 Today’s artists have even given them an all new cultural significance…

 Have you ever heard Leonard Cohen’s song Suzanne?
 When Cohen sings “And the sun pours down like honey/On our lady of the harbour,” he’s talking about the Montreal sun shining down on Notre-Dame-de-Bon-Secours chapel’s rooftop statue, on the banks of the St. Lawrence River.
-You can come get a firsthand experience of Suzanne’s shenanigans here as the gorgeous Chapel interior is open to visitors, and then climb the stairs to the top of the tower for an amazing view and to pretend that you, too, are a lady of the harbour.
+You can come get a firsthand experience of Suzanne’s shenanigans, take an audio tour of the Marguerite Bourgeoys Museum and connect with Montreal’s past on the archeological site.

 We know you’re going to need a foot rub after all that walking.

 Bota Bota is a ferry-turned-spa and the perfect place to unwind with its Old Montreal backdrop and peaceful setting on the water.
-Its five decks have every luxurious treatment you could want including: 2 saunas, a eucalyptus steam bath, gardens, outdoor whirlpool baths, massage stations, a relaxation area, and even a restaurant… all of them accompanied by gorgeous waterfront views!
+Its five decks have every luxurious treatment you could want including: 2 saunas, a eucalyptus steam bath, gardens, outdoor hot tubs, massage stations, a relaxation area, and even a restaurant… all of them accompanied by gorgeous waterfront views!

-Perk up with a fresh cup of coffee and rest your weary legs at these darling café spots, nestled into the beautiful architecture of the area.
+Perk up with a hot cup of coffee and hide away from the elements at these darling café spots, nestled into the beautiful architecture of the area.

 Tommy blends modern style with historic architecture in their bright and elegant two-tier interior.
 They’re stylish, but they also make one of the best coffees in the city… and you can bite into their warm and gooey grilled cheese or avocado toast with an egg if you need more than a drink for breakfast.
 Ideal as a study spot, for a quick stop or a full meal, there’s no wonder Tommy is a local Old Montreal favourite.